marczz/mzlinux_pages/system/kernel.md

-## naming the kernel with a version
+## Naming the kernel with a version

 When compiling the kernel, the kernel built is identified by the
 variables: